aragon/sdk/javascript/modules/client/README.md

 - Similar to the example above
 - The `tokenAddress` field is required
 - Will attempt to increase the ERC20 allowance if not sufficient
-- More fintermediate steps are yielded
+- More intermediate steps are yielded

 ```ts
 import { Client, DaoDepositSteps, IDepositParams } from "@aragon/sdk-client";